 4. Avoid Permanent Lopsidedness

-During stroke recovery, the phrase “use it or lose it” is commonly used by therapists to describe the clinical condition of learned nonuse.
+During stroke recovery, the phrase “use it or lose it” is commonly used to describe the clinical condition of learned nonuse.

-Learned nonuse occurs when you completely stop using your affected limb, and after a while your brain literally forgets how to use it.
+Learned nonuse occurs when you completely stop using your affected limb, and after a while your brain can completely forget how to use it.

 The best way to avoid learned nonuse is to move your affected limbs at least a little bit every day.